fontforge/designwithfontforge.com/en-US/Italic.md

 ### In and out strokes

-Many italic fonts make use of asymmetical serifs, in the form of in- or out-strokes or both.
+Many italic fonts make use of asymmetrical serifs, in the form of in- or out-strokes or both.
 When only one is used, it is more common to use the outstroke and to have an upright style applied where the instroke might have been.
 The intensity of the effect that instroke and outstroke has can be controlled by the weight of the strokes and by adjusting how long they are.
 Like triangular counters, a great part of their utility and power comes from the fact that so many letters use them.

 ### Condensation